vuejs/v2.vuejs.org/source/guide/transitions.md

 })
 </script>

-The classes being toggled are based on the value of your `v-transition` directive.
-In the case of `v-transition="fade"`, the classes being toggled will be `.fade-enter` and `.fade-leave`.
-When no value is provided they will default to `.v-enter` and `.v-leave`.
+The classes being added and toggled are based on the value of your `v-transition` directive.
+In the case of `v-transition="fade"`, the class `.fade-transition` will be always present, and the classes `.fade-enter` and `.fade-leave` will be toggled automatically at the right moments.
+When no value is provided they will default to `.v-transition`, `.v-enter` and `.v-leave`.

 When the `show` property changes, Vue.js will insert or remove the `<p>` element accordingly, and apply transition classes as specified below: